chipjarred/BigMath/README.md

     typealias MyUInt256 = WideUInt<MyUInt128>

+*You should be aware that composing larger and larger types does have a dramatic impact on release build time.
+Their nested, heavily inlined structure really exercises the Swift compiler's optimizers.
+I recommend you build up to what you've empirically determined you need, and only build larger types when you've determined that you actually need them*

 ### `WideInt<T>`

 `WideInt` is the *signed* integer type.
 It conforms to `FixedWidthInteger`, and `SignedInteger`.
 You build one up just like you do `WideUInt`.
 And when I say, "just like", I mean, "just like."
 They are built of *unsigned* digits, just like `WideUInt`.
 So if you want to build your own wide signed integers, you will build unsigned integers to use as the digits: